Mental Health and Happiness

 How?
 I suggest you follow these three simple steps.

-Everyone from age six-years old and older needs to know:
+Everyone from age 6-years-old and older needs to know:

-1. What is good emotional and mental health.
+1. What good emotional and mental health is.

 2. What you must do to get into good mental and emotional health.